exadel-inc/CompreFace/docs/How-to-Use-CompreFace.md

 their access roles or create new [Face Services](Face-services-and-plugins.md).

 **Step 5.** To recognize subjects among the known subjects, you need to create Face Recognition Service.
 After creating a new Face
 Service, you will see it in the Services List with an appropriate name and API key.
+After this step, you can look at our [demos](#demos).

 **Step 6.** To add known subjects to your Face Collection of Face Recognition Service, you can use REST API.
 Once you’ve uploaded all known faces, you can test the collection using REST API or the TEST page.